32 Places to Find Creative Writing Inspiration

 12. A Supermarket

-Most any of us visit the supermarket, and if you’re creative, this is a great place to be.
+Most of us visit the supermarket, and if you’re creative, this is a great place to be.
 From the produce to the employees, you’re surrounded by a wealth of things and folks that can encourage you to ask questions.
 As you walk around the supermarket, you’ll likely touch a few products.
 This can be a good time for you to get the feel for the products.
 I like to feed my eyes with the fruits and vegetables.
 I like to take in the colors and sense of that section.
 If I’m stuck for an idea, then I want to be able to relax as much as possible.
 For some, shopping can be stressful, but it doesn’t have to be.
-Take in as much as you can and ask questions of not only the products but the people you see shopping around you.
+Take in as much as you can and ask questions not only about the products but also about the people you see shopping.

 13. A Bus Stop in a Busy Neighborhood

 A bus stop can be an excellent place to observe people and their conversations.
 I like to brainstorm as much as I can at bus stops.
-Not only am I surrounded by people waiting for the bus, but I see the cars go by and the people in them and even of those things I ask myself questions.
-And the questions do not have to be all sensical.
+Not only am I surrounded by people waiting for the bus, but I also see the cars go by and the people in them, and I ask myself questions about them.
+The questions do not have to be entirely sensible.
 Do what makes sense to you.
-Ask questions that a five-year-old may ask but that still help you to learn more about people and their situations.
-Who is the person seated next to you.
-You may be shy and not want to introduce yourself.
-But you can imagine what kind of person he or she is while trying to come up with ideas.
-So do not underestimate the value of sitting at a bus stop and its potential for idea generation.
+Ask questions that a five-year-old might ask but that still help you learn more about people and their situations.
+Who is the person seated next to you?
+You may be shy and not want to introduce yourself, but you can imagine what kind of person he or she is while trying to come up with ideas.
+Do not underestimate the value of sitting at a bus stop and its potential for idea generation.

 14. The Backseat of a Rideshare

-The back of taxis is one of the best places to be at when you’re accompanied by other passengers.
+The back of taxis is one of the best places when you’re accompanied by other passengers.
 It is a liminal space where people often say the weirdest things.
-I know from living in New York City and talking to taxi drivers, that they have thousands of stories to tell of passengers and people that they’ve met.
+From living in New York City and talking to taxi drivers, I know they have thousands of stories about passengers and people they’ve met.
 I’m pretty sure a good percentage of those drivers have met celebrities.
-Can you imagine driving a taxi and right behind you is your favorite actor, and at first you didn’t realize it?
+Can you imagine driving a taxi and realizing your favorite actor is right behind you?
 I can’t think of anything more memorable.
-But for most of us, it’s likely that the other person in the taxi with us will be just a regular person.
-Someone with the same fears, ambitions, and challenges as all of us.
-If you take the time to make conversation with that person, you’ll learn that he is much like yourself.
-Then, later on, while you’re at work or at home, you can think of that person and the things he or she has told you, and that may fuel some ideas for your writing.
-And the thing is, the ideas may not necessarily come right away.
-It could be that, five or 10 years down the line, you may be sitting somewhere and then all of a sudden think of that person, and then an idea will come.
-And it is all thanks to that taxi ride you took some time ago.
+For most of us, though, the other person in the taxi will be just a regular person—someone with the same fears, ambitions, and challenges as all of us.
+If you take the time to converse with that person, you’ll learn that he or she is much like yourself.
+Later, while you’re at work or at home, you might think of that person and the things they shared, which could fuel some ideas for your writing.
+The ideas may not come right away—it could be five or ten years down the line when you suddenly remember that person and an idea appears.
+And it’s all thanks to that taxi ride you took some time ago.

 15. A Mural with Graffiti

-Using urban settings for creative writing inspiration is something that every creative should take advantage of.
-Depending on which part of the country you reside in, graffiti may or may not be a common scene.
-Why not then look through photos of graffiti in a book or a film?
+Using urban settings for creative writing inspiration is something every creative should take advantage of.
+Depending on which part of the country you live in, graffiti may or may not be a common scene.
+You could also look through photos of graffiti in a book or a film.
 Graffiti, like all art, is introspective.
-When you look at a piece of graffiti, you’re looking at something created by an artist who had the same challenges and issues as we all do.
-Try to closely examine a piece of art you’ve seen and imagine what kind of person the artist was.
-What was he or she trying to express in their art?
-In New York City, particularly in the 1980s, graffiti was a common sight.
-Unfortunately, much of it was in unauthorized places.
-But doesn’t make it any less artistic.
-You’d be surprised at what inspiration you can get from looking at a piece of graffiti.
+When you examine a piece of graffiti, you’re looking at something created by an artist who faced challenges like we all do.
+Try to imagine what kind of person the artist was.
+What were they trying to express?
+In New York City, particularly in the 1980s, graffiti was a common sight, often in unauthorized places.
+But that doesn’t make it any less artistic.
+You might be surprised at the inspiration you can get from examining a piece of graffiti.

 16. A Street Performance